ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 ---
 So I don't know about you, but I am tired of writing the same `for` loops over and over.
 ES6 introduces `for...of` and its time for us to level up our loops.
 The goal of this post is to get us using the new `for...of` statement and improve our coding skills.
 So let's upgrade from `for` to `forEach` to the new hotness that is `for...of`.
 Let's loop!

+### Before we get started
+This article assumes you are familiar with `for` statements and loops in general.
+MDN provides great overviews [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/statements/for) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for_statement).

+Let's loop!

 ## for
 The O.G.
 The original.
 The one, the only, the `for` loop.
 Each time I have to write `i=0; i<somethingLong`, I think, isn't there a better way of doing this?
 Well yes, but first, let's show out with some examples.